julianxhokaxhiu/FF78Launcher/README.md

 **REMEMBER:** Cloud sync is and always will be disabled.
 Please do not raise an issue for it, we are not going to implement it and we are not interested.

+## How to change settings

+After you install the launcher, you will find a file named [`FF78Launcher.toml`](misc/FF78Launcher.toml).
+Feel free to have a look at the file to know what can you change.

 ## Supported languages

 For a full list of supported game launchers, see [this list](https://github.com/julianxhokaxhiu/FF78Launcher/blob/master/src/winmain.cpp#L23-L37)